LukePappa/Ourism/text.md

 Being transcends, grounds, and is everything.
-Conscious union with it is one's telos.
+Conscious union with it is one's true purpose.